Frequently Asked Questions

 How can I start using the Chrome Extension?

-You just need to install the chrome extension, then browse on Domain and RealEstate.com - just as you would normally!
-As you browse listings, Homer shows the information you need to see.
+You just need to install the chrome extension, then browse on domain.com.au and realestate.com.au - just as you would normally!
+As you browse listings, Homer surfaces all of the information you need to know from each listing.

 How can I start using the App?